What Is Escrow for Home Insurance?

 | I – Insurance | Homeowners insurance premium |

-Each year, your servicer performs an escrow analysis — a review comparing what was collected versus what was actually paid out.
+Each year, your servicer performs an escrow analysis, a review comparing what was collected versus what was actually paid out.
+Under federal RESPA rules (Regulation X), this analysis is required at least once per computation year, and your servicer must mail you an annual escrow account statement within 30 days of completing it.
 If your insurance premium increased, you may face an escrow shortage.
-If too much was collected, you'll typically receive a refund.
+If too much was collected and the surplus is more than $50, you'll receive a refund.
 The monthly escrow amount is then recalculated for the upcoming 12 months based on your updated insurance premium.

-For example, if your homeowners insurance premium is $2,400 per year, your lender collects $200/month and holds it until your insurer's annual bill arrives.
+For example, if your homeowners insurance premium is $3,520 per year (the projected 2025 national average), your lender collects roughly $293/month and holds it until your insurer's annual bill arrives.

 Pros & Cons of Escrow for Home Insurance